rajaoberison/LandcoverPrediction/README.md

 ---------------------------

-    As we can see, what the script does is: it will assign for all landcovers of type "a" to some new land cover of type "b".
+    As we can see, what the script does is: it will assign for all landcovers of type "a" to some new
+    land cover of type "b".
 So it will convert everything, all mangroves to some land cover, all terrestrial forests to some land cover, and so on.
 While visually, it produces results a little off from the actual land cover, the scrpits still provide insights into when where the mangroves vulnerables within the timeframe of study.

-    If you look closely at the far-right simulation, mangroves are completely lost at the early 2000 but then come back aroun 2010, I think this is because of the rate of mangrove loss higher in the early 2000 and slower around 2010.
-Obviously, a way to correct this sript is to incorporate some spatial information in the calculation of the probabilities, such as proximity of the land cover to population centers, proximity to coastline, frequency of storms, and upstream land cover (all of which may affect mangrove change).
+    If you look closely at the far-right simulation, mangroves are completely lost at the early 2000 but then come back around 2010, I think this is because of the rate of mangrove loss higher in the early 2000 and slower around 2010.
+Obviously, a way to correct this sript is to incorporate some spatial information in the calculation of the probabilities, such as proximity
+    of the land cover to population centers, proximity to coastline, frequency of storms, and upstream land cover (all of which may affect mangrove change).
     The next step of this script will try to incorporate these information.